“When life gives you lemons, make lemonade or freeze them and throw them at the people that are making your life difficult”

-Now one brother will not be left unarmed in a water fight, and will use all his ingenuity to overcome the lack of a second water piston.
-And there never was nor will be a water fight that did not escalate beyond all reason.
+Now one brother will not be left unarmed in a water fight, and will use all his ingenuity to overcome the lack of a second water pistol.
+And there never was, nor ever will be a water fight that did not escalate beyond all reason.

 The water pistol had not been put to very much use before the soap dish was involved as both a carrier and dispenser of water.
 As an efficiency improvement in the art war it is only a minor footnote, and interesting only in relation to the subsequent escalation of which it was the direct cause: the inflatable beach ball.